CQCL/pytket-docs/manual/manual_circuit.rst

 .. note:: The visualisations above are shown in ipython notebook cells.
 When working with a normal python script one can view rendered circuits in the browser with the :py:meth:`view_browser` function from the display module.

-     There are also the methods :py:meth:`Graph.save_DAG` and :py:meth:`Graph.view_DAG` for saving and visualising the circuit DAG.
+     There are also the methods :py:meth:`~pytket.utils.Graph.save_DAG` and :py:meth:`~pytket.utils.Graph.view_DAG` for saving and visualising the circuit DAG.

 .. jupyter-execute::